 Private Property

-Property rights and the regulation of the acquisition of private property are reasonably well-defined and protected under the Turkish legal system, despite the recent erosion in the rule of law.
+Property rights and the regulation of the acquisition of private property are reasonably well defined and protected under the Turkish legal system.
+However, the erosion of the rule of law threatens to undermine private property rights.

 Property rights